pupilfirst/wd201-scripts/backend-dev-with-express/connect-express-with-postgres/README.md

 ```
 Here, we've defined the database credentials for `development` environment.
 The same file can be updated for `staging` and `production` environment as well.
 The default  value of `dialect` was set to `mysql`, which we've changed to `postgres` as we will be working with PostgreSQL.

-Now to check if these credentials are correct and to create the database named `first-express-app-db` in our PostgreSQL database server, we will run the follwoing command:
+Now to check if these credentials are correct and to create the database named `todo-db` in our PostgreSQL database server, we will run the follwoing command:
 ```sh
 npx sequelize-cli db:create